-TÜV SÜD has performed a validation of the Validation of the Vale Validation of the Santa Elisa Bagasse Cogeneration Project, Brazil.
+TÜV SÜD has performed a validation of the Validation of the Vale do Rosário Bagasse Cogeneration Project, Brazil.
 The validation was performed on the basis of UNFCCC criteria and host country criteria, as well as criteria given to provide for consistent project operations, monitoring and reporting.
 UNFCCC criteria refer to Article 12 of the Kyoto Protocol, the CDM modalities and procedures and subsequent decisions by the CDM Executive Board.

 The review of the project design documentation and the subsequent follow-up interviews have provided TÜV SÜD with sufficient evidence to determine the fulfilment of stated criteria.
+In our opinion, the project meets all relevant UNFCCC requirements for the CDM under the condition that a written Letter of Approval will be issued by involved parties.
+By the time we will receive the LoA TÜV SÜD will recommend the project for registration by the CDM Executive Board.